Well-posedness for 2D non-homogeneous incompressible fluids with general density-dependent odd viscosity: Introduction

 Because the odd viscosity term contains two derivatives in $u$ and one derivative in $\rho$, the classical results from transport theory are not directly applicable, as one cannot merely consider it as a forcing term.
 In the following, we present previous results related to the mathematical study of fluids with odd viscosity, as well as the methods developed to handle the loss of derivatives caused by the odd viscosity term.

 \paragraph{Previous results.} To the best of our knowledge, the first mathematical work related to fluids with odd viscosity is \cite{GraneroBelinchonOrtega2022}.
-The first study on the initial value problem for system \eqref{odd} is \cite{fgs}, where the authors consider the particular case where $f(\rho)=\rho$ and $\nbp u\equiv0$.
-Obviously, even with this simplification, the problem of the loss of derivatives mentioned above is still present.
+The first study on the initial value problem for system \eqref{odd} is \cite{fgs}, where the authors discarded the term $\nbp u$.
+Moreover, they supposed $f(\rho)=\rho$.
+One may comment more on the importance of this assumption in \cite{fgs}.
+Obviously, even with these simplifications, the loss of derivatives mentioned above is still present.
 However, in this case, an underlying hyperbolic structure appears in system \eqref{odd}, allowing to overcome this issue.
 More precisely, the identification of the quantities

 leads to the system of transport equations

 Starting from initial data $\rho_0-1\in\hsp(\R^2)$ and $u_0\in\hs(\R^2)$ ($s>2$), it was proved that the modified pressure gradient $\nb(\pi-\rho\om)$ and the bilinear terms $\B$ belong to $\hsm(\R^2)$, while the new transport field for the vorticity $\om$, namely $u-\nbp\log\rho$, belongs to $\hs(\R^2)$ and is divergence-free.
 From these observations, the authors were able to gather $\hsm$ regularity for the new variables $\om$ and $\theta$, and therefore the desired regularity $\rho-1\in\hsp(\R^2)$ and $u\in\hs(\R^2)$ for the density and velocity fields.